 With Pomelo Pay, you can create your very own online store for free.
-Customers can view your online menu through a QR code or link, and order and pay for items, just like a normal website!
+This feature has great functionality and allows customers to view your online menu through a QR code or link, as well as order and pay for items - just like a normal website!

 Here’s how to get started with Pomelo Pay’s online ordering system:

-4. You’ll then be able to add products, along with their names, prices, description and category
+4. You’ll then be able to add products, along with their names, prices, descriptions and categories.

-6. And that’s it!
+6. You're now ready.
 You’ve got your first product in your online shop!

-8. When a customer access your shop through a QR code or link, they’ll be able to see all your products on one screen, pick what they want to order and then pay online
+8. When a customer accesses your shop through a QR code or link, they’ll be able to see all your products on one screen, pick what they want to order and then pay online.

-Pomelo Pay’s online shop is incredibly easy to use.
+Pomelo Pay’s mobile app is incredibly easy to use and works with both Android and iOS.
 You can upload products from your laptop or phone, and the intuitive design makes it easy to manage your online shop.
 You can add an image, description, pricing and easily edit products as your shop grows over time.

 Setting up an online shop with Pomelo Pay is free.
 Forget about monthly contracts or high fees.
-With us, all you need to pay is 1.49% per transaction.
+With our ePOS, all you need to pay is a 1.49% payment processing fee per transaction.

 You can also charge your customers for specific items by sending them an itemised bill.
-This makes it very useful if you’re taking a payment over the phone or taking an order at the table.
+This makes it very useful if you’re taking a payment over the phone for food delivery or taking an order at the table.

 Want to see a Pomelo Pay shop live?
 Check out Beefcakes, a pen and paper shop based in London.

-Businesses around the UK have been using Pomelo Pay’s online shop and are incredibly happy with the results.
+Businesses around the UK have been using Pomelo Pay’s online shop and restaurant management and are incredibly happy with the results.

 Tom, a street food vendor based in Kingston, uses Pomelo Pay’s online menu to accept both in-person and online orders.
 Thanks to his all-in-one customisable menu, he can take quick orders in-person, as well as large online orders.

-Ever since getting started with Pomelo Pay, his revenue has grown by 10% and he can’t imagine doing things any other way.
+Ever since getting started with Pomelo Pay, his revenue has grown substantially.

 There are quite a few ways you can improve your online ordering system and increase the number of online orders.
 Here are some strategies: